eAccessibility

 BIO

 Sonya Schryer Norris has worked in eAccessibility since 1999.
-In 2016, she led the Library of Michigan web team through a two year remediation process after a Department of Justice civil rights complaint.
+She is currently the eAccessibility Consultant to California Libraries Learn.
+Sonya led the Library of Michigan web team through a two year remediation process after a Department of Justice civil rights complaint.
 Sonya then consulted with public libraries when they were investigated.
-In 2020-2022, she conducted a survey of over 600 public libraries on eAccessibility success indicators.
+She also conducted a survey of over 600 public libraries on eAccessibility success indicators.
 Sonya has taught eAccessibility online and in person to thousands of library staff in all 50 states and internationally.
-She has presented on eAccessibility for ALA-CORE and PLA as well as the Library of Virginia.
+She has presented on eAccessibility for ALA-CORE and PLA as well as the Library of Virginia, the Library of Michigan, RAILS, California Libraries Learn, and the State Library of North Carolina.
 Sonya published on the public libraries eAccessibility survey with Jared Oates, COO of Niche Academy, in Computers in Libraries.

-Cost: $500.
-Contact me to schedule a highly interactive webinar for your audience by emailing me at librarian@sonyanorris.com.
+Cost: $750 for 1 1/2 hours of eAccessibility skills-building for web content authors.
+Contact me to schedule this highly interactive webinar for your audience by emailing me at librarian@sonyanorris.com.

 “Accessibility is a continuum, it’s not a binary thing where one site is accessible and another is not.
 It depends on so many factors.
 It depends on the site itself, how it was designed, it depends on the technology of the user, it depends on the user’s competency with that technology.
 Very rarely is there a site I would give a one star rating to.” – Al Puzzuoli, Accessibility Support Engineer, TPGI.